 Brussels sprouts.
-I've never known a vegetable to produce such an immediate reaction on both sides of the spectrum.
-Love them or hate them, there doesn't seem to be an in between.
-I happen to be on the love side of the Brussels sprouts discussion.
-I'll eat them anywhere or anytime.
-My husband, not so much.
+I’ve never known a vegetable to produce such an immediate reaction on both sides of the spectrum.
+Love them or hate them, there doesn’t seem to be any in between.
+I happen to be on the love side of this discussion.
+I’ll eat them anywhere or anytime.
+My husband…not so much.
 We were probably married 15 years before he would even consider the idea of eating a Brussels sprout, and he is not a picky eater.

 Preparing the Brussels Sprouts

 The step that will take the most time is trimming and halving three pounds of Brussels sprouts.
-Make sure to have a sharp knife.
-The 5" Petite Santoku worked like a charm, making quick work of this task.
+Make sure to have a sharp knife on hand.
+The 5" Petite Santoku knife worked like a charm, making quick work of this task.
+It’s a prep knife that’s got a bit shorter blade that is perfect for slicing and dicing smaller fruits and vegetables.
 Boiling the Brussels sprouts in the 6.3 Qt.
 Dutch Oven Bottom also went quickly.

-Try this recipe and you may just have a few Brussels sprouts converts in your household.
+The nutty flavor of the Swiss cheese and the mild, buttery flavor of Jarlsberg cheese give the sprouts full flavor in this side dish.
+Try it and you may just have a few Brussels sprouts converts in your household.

 Easy, Cheesy Brussels Sprouts Gratin